Restorative sessions:

 - Allow a platform for all voices to be heard and issues to be discussed in a supported, facilitated framework

-Restorative circles get their name from the fact that everyone is often arranged in a circle, and everyone (including the circle's leader, who is known as a keeper) is considered equal and gets to speak about the issue.
-The goal of a circle is to create a set of group norms and a safe space to talk about what has happened and how it has impacted them.
-Circles also ask participants to take responsibility for harm and repairing the situation.
+In restorative sessions, everyone (including the leader, who is known as a keeper) is considered equal and gets to speak about the issue.
+The goal of a session is to create a set of group norms and a safe space to talk about what has happened and how it has impacted them.
+Restorative sessions also ask participants to take responsibility for harm and repairing the situation.
 The keeper will often hold pre-conference interviews with key participants before the conference to determine who should be present and the issues to be discussed.